 Prayer, especially the forms of the Devotion to the Divine Mercy, which Jesus conveyed by Sister Faustina, is another manner of spreading honour of the Divine Mercy.
 Every day we can worship God in the mystery of His mercy, spread His honour and entreat mercy for the world by taking part in the Liturgy of the Church, by personal veneration of the Image of the Merciful Jesus, by saying the Chaplet or praying at the Hour of Mercy.

-In Saint Faustina’s 'Diary’ the Lord Jesus asks to pray for the dying.
-By your entreaties, obtain for them trust in My mercy – He said – because they have most need of trust, and have it the least.
-Be assured that the grace of eternal salvation for certain souls in their final moment depends on your prayer (Diary 1777).
+In Saint Faustina’s ‘Diary’ the Lord Jesus asks to pray for the dying.
+“Pray that they may put their trust in My mercy – He said – for they are the ones most in need of trustfulness, but have it least of all.
+Know that for some souls the grace of eternal salvation will depend at their last moment on your prayers” (Diary 1777).
 He also told Sister Faustina to enter often into purgatory, because she was needed there (cf. Diary1738), thus, He ordered her to pray for the dead, to be merciful towards them – by means of prayer and sacrifice.
 Although the Lord Jesus does not mention other groups of people, He commands her to pray for everyone because He speaks about entreating God’s mercy for the whole world.

 3. Proclaim the Divine Mercy correctly